Adsorption of volatiles on dust grains in protoplanetary disks: Ab-initio adsorption energy calculations

+In this study, crystalline enstatite is adopted as a generic proxy for its amorphous counterpart, becaus (1) both phases share very similar stoichiometry, providing a chemically representative building block for magnesium-rich silicates; and (2) surface reactivity is primarily governed by local coordination environments rather than long-range order, with adsorption dominated by undercoordinated Mg and Si sites whose chemical interactions remain consistent across phases.
+To better approximate the morphological and chemical heterogeneity of a disordered surface within these computational constraints, calculations were performed across multiple distinct facets including (100), (010), and $(001)^{\pm}$, which expose varying ratios of Mg and Si atoms in diverse coordination states, effectively bracketing the range of local environments encountered on a realistic silicate surface.

-The specific atomic composition of silicate substrates beneath adsorbate molecules is found to critically determine adsorption properties.
+The specific atomic composition of silicate substrates beneath adsorbate molecules is found to determine adsorption properties.
 Initial investigations positioned molecules with varying orientations at different heights above different atomic sites.
 After identifying configurations with approximately minimal energy, molecules are placed accordingly on the substrate, and ionic structures are evolved to achieve relaxation, eliminating total stress to the desired accuracy ($\lesssim 10^{-2}~\eV~\ang^{-1}$) and thereby locating energy extrema.
+In astrophysical conditions relevant to PPDs, it is possible that the silicate surfaces could be covered by chemisorbed hydrogen.
+Additional tests were performed on surfaces partially covered with these hydrogen (not shown in this paper), which preferentially saturates exposed under-coordinated oxygen atoms while leaving some Mg and Si coordination centers accessible.
+These tests indicate that hydrogen coverage does not significantly alter the adsorption energies of \chem{H_2O} and CO on enstatite surfaces (with changes limited to $\lesssim 0.2~\eV$), which is of secondary importance compared to the total chemisorption energy of $|\Delta \epsilon_{\rm ad}|\gtrsim 1~\eV$.
+This is consistent with expectation, as non-closest-neighbor conditions do not strongly affect covalent coordinate bonds.